al1abb/cybersecurity-vault-obsidian/General/Topics/Networking.md

 ![[Router.png]]

 Network devices that connect different local area networks (LANs) are called routers.
 The wide area network (WAN) we call the Internet is a network of thousands of routers.
 The figure above shows an ADSL router, often incorrectly called a modem, which is also a wireless access point.
 This router routes the computers in our home to the Internet.

+> [!info] Modem VS Router
+> A modem and router are both essential components of most home networks, especially for those who have a home office and work remotely.
+>
+> **The modem is responsible for sending and receiving signals from the ISP, while the router disperses the signal to devices on the network**.

 ### Firewall-UTM